 NASW Consuelo W. Gosnell Memorial MSW Scholarship Panel (June 2010 - 2012)

 Outside of the therapist role:

 I was born and raised in Los Angeles, California but feel fortunate to have been able to travel and live in different parts of the world including short stays in Seattle, WA., Washington D.C., Northampton, MA., Colonia del Sacramento, Uruguay and Habana, Cuba.
 I call Los Angeles my favorite city in the world with a strong appreciation and love for all places.
 As a Latinx/Xicana feminist, my cultural roots are very important to me and what grounds me in my work as a healer.
-I currently share a home with three beautiful hounds named Angel, Luna and Nico.
-When I am not sharing space with clients I love to spend time crafting- knitting, painting, drawing, making dream catchers and gardening.
-My favorite holidays are Halloween, Christmas and honoring the ritual and tradition of Dia de los Muertos or Day of the Dead in English.
+I currently share a home with three beautiful hounds named Angel, Luna and Foxy.
+When I am not sharing space with clients I love to spend time crafting- knitting, painting and drawing, but I also love binge watching shows on Netflex and taking naps!
+My favorite holidays are Halloween, Christmas and honoring the ritual and tradition of Dia de los Muertos.
 As a daughter of immigrants, I grew up speaking both English and Spanish and still use Spanish on a daily basis.

 To learn more about the services I offer please go to: Services Offered.
 You can also follow me on Instagram: @counseling4allseasons.